ronkok/Temml/docs/administration.md

 - `colorIsTextColor`: `boolean`.
 In LaTeX, `\color` is a switch, but in early versions of MathJax and KaTeX, `\color` applied its color to a second argument, the way that LaTeX `\textcolor` works.
 Set option `colorIsTextColor` to `true` if you want `\color` to work like early MathJax or KaTeX. (default: `false`)

+- 'throwOnError': `boolean`.
+If true, Temml will throw parse errors to the console.
+If false, Temml will write the parse error to the output of the `render()` function. (default: false)

 - `errorColor`: `string`.
 A color string given in the format `"#XXX"` or `"#XXXXXX"`.
 This option determines the color that unsupported commands and invalid LaTeX are rendered in. (default: `#b22222`)

 - `maxSize`: `[number, number]`.
 This provides a way to cap all user-specified sizes, e.g. in `\rule{500em}{500em}`.
 The first number is the cap in `em` units, which will be applied to user-specified relative units.
 The second number is the cap in CSS `pt` units, which will be applied to user-specified absolute units.
 The default is `[Infinity, Infinity]`, which allows users to make elements and spaces arbitrarily large.